proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/rte_flow.rst

 - API operations are synchronous and blocking (``EAGAIN`` cannot be returned).

-- There is no provision for re-entrancy/multi-thread safety, although nothing should prevent different devices from being configured at the same time.
-PMDs may protect their control path functions accordingly.

 - Stopping the data path (TX/RX) should not be necessary when managing flow rules.
 If this cannot be achieved naturally or with workarounds (such as temporarily replacing the burst function pointers), an appropriate error code must be returned (``EBUSY``).

-- PMDs, not applications, are responsible for maintaining flow rules configuration when stopping and restarting a port or performing other actions which may affect them.
-They can only be destroyed explicitly by applications.
+- Applications, not PMDs, are responsible for maintaining flow rules configuration when closing, stopping or restarting a port or performing other actions which may affect them.
+  Applications must assume that after port close, stop or restart all flows related to that port are not valid, hardware rules are destroyed and relevant PMD resources are released.

 For devices exposing multiple ports sharing global settings affected by flow
 rules: